Gravity-Induced Modulation of Negative Differential Thermal Resistance in Fluids: Derivation of heat flux and collision frequency

 \subsection{Derivation of heat flux}

-The fluid model shown in Fig.~\ref{model} belongs to the integrable case when the interactions among particles in the system are not considered.
-In such a case, the heat flux flowing across the system from the lower to the upper end can be written as
+The fluid model shown in Fig.~\ref{sfig1} corresponds to an integrable case in which interparticle interactions are neglected.
+In this case, the steady-state heat flux flowing across the system from the lower to the upper boundary is given by

-where $N$ is the number of particles in the system, $mgH$ represents the work done by a particle to overcome gravity, and $\langle E_{U\rightarrow L}\rangle$ and $\langle t_{U\rightarrow L}\rangle$ represent, respectively, the average energy a particle transfers and the average time it takes during the a journey from the upper to the lower end.
-The quantities $\langle E_{L\rightarrow U}\rangle$ and $\langle t_{L\rightarrow U}\rangle$ have similar meanings but for the journey from the lower to the upper end.
-Note that a particle that leaves from the upper end will reach the lower end straightforwardly, but when it leaves from the lower end to reach the upper end, it may collide with the lower end one or more times due to the presence of gravity.
+where $N$ is the number of particles in the system, $L$ is the system length, $mgH$ represents the work done by a particle against gravity when moving upward, and $\langle E_{U\rightarrow L}\rangle$, $\langle t_{U\rightarrow L}\rangle$ denote, respectively, the average energy transferred and the average transit time for a particle traveling from the upper to the lower boundary.
+Similarly, $\langle E_{L\rightarrow U}\rangle$ and $\langle t_{L\rightarrow U}\rangle$ refer to the corresponding quantities for the reverse journey (from lower to upper).
+Note that a particle launched from the upper boundary reaches the lower boundary directly, whereas a particle launched from the lower boundary may undergo one or more collisions with the lower boundary before reaching the upper boundary, due to the influence of gravity.